psf/the-invisibles/content/english/about/process.md

 - Let Georgi know that the videos are ready for editing
 - Produce:
   - trailer video
+  - social media trailer video: a smaller copy of the trailer, under 10 MB, for posting on social media (see the ffmpeg command under "Other useful ffmpeg commands" below)
   - full episode video
   - artwork (using provided photo and information from the speaker info form)
   - necessary promotional materials